DeclanHoare/matterbabble/README.rst

 ~~~~~~~~~~~

 The ``connections`` section maps Matterbridge gateways to Discourse
-threads.
-The ID of a thread is the last component of the URL after you
+topics.
+The ID of a topic is the last component of the URL after you
 navigate to it on Discourse, and the correct format is ``/topics/{id}``.
 You can find a Babble chat room's ID by clicking on it in the admin
 chat manager.
 The format for those is ``/babble/topics/{id}``.